-You may see your neighbourhood officer walking around in your area.
+You may see your neighbourhood officer or caretaker walking around in your area.
 They do this regularly to check there are no problems like graffiti, rubbish or cars that have been dumped or left untaxed.
-They make sure important things like grass cutting have been done and any shared areas in blocks of flats have been cleaned properly.
+They make sure important things, like grass cutting, have been done and any shared areas in blocks of flats have been cleaned properly.
 If there are any problems, they make sure these are dealt with.

 If you'd like to help them or if you notice any problems in your neighbourhood, call us and let us know.
-You can check when they'll be in your area on our website, or give us a call.